elidek-themis/datasets/README.md

 1) Politics Blogs       https://websites.umich.edu/~mejn/netdata/

+    Number of nodes: 1222
+    Number of edges: 16717

 A directed network of hyperlinks between weblogs on US politics.
 Political blogosphere Feb.
 2005
 Data compiled by Lada Adamic and Natalie Glance